 Finally, a protein is at least 1 long chain of amino acids.

 In grains, the gluten proteins are divided into 2 categories: the glutelins and the prolamins (source).

 In wheat, the glutelin and prolamin proteins are called glutenin and gliadin, respectively (source).
-Although glutenin may contribute, gliadin is widely recognized as the main cause of gluten intolerance (source and source).
+Although glutenin may contribute, gliadin is widely recognized as the main cause of gluten sensitivity (source and source).
 It is these 2 gluten proteins — present in varieties of wheat — that I will focus on in this post.